Deploy Software Quickly with PDQ Deploy

 PDQ copies all install files to target computer and then initiates the installation “locally”.
 Checking the “Include Entire Directory” checkbox ensures that all the necessary files get copied down.
 This includes any subdirectories.

-Shane & Lex show how to setup PDQ Deploy, download Adobe Flash from within PDQ, and then deploy it to multiple computers.
+Lex shows how to setup PDQ Deploy, download Adobe Flash from within PDQ Deploy, and then deploy it to multiple computers.

 We recommend watching in HD (full screen).